undo the knot

 Entry is free and by pre-booked appointment only

-We have put a number of measures in place in line with Government restrictions and guidance.
+We will have a number of measures in place in line with Government guidance.

 Sara Barker’s work blurs the lines between sculpture, painting and drawing, as well as between figuration and abstraction and between imagined and physical spaces.
 Not quite sculptures and not quite paintings, her work typically explores the boundary between those disciplines.
 Her recent work has been large-scale and has involved working within angular, indented aluminium trays or ‘trenches’ as containers for painted and sculptural elements: ‘The tray, a surface with edges, has become a foundational and flexible structure for me, to pour material into and out of, from which widely differing configurations, depths and shapes can spring.’